 Who needs a visa to enter India?

-Most of the country citizens are required to obtain a visa to enter India.
+Some of the country citizens are required to obtain a visa to enter India.
 There are many types of visas.
 Here we are talking about an e-Visa for India.
 In case you want to know more about Indian e-Visa, please visit e-Visa Types.
 If you want to apply for an Indian e-Visa, please visit e-Visa Application Page

 When will I receive my e-visa and do I need to go to the consulate to get my Indian e-Visa?

 Your travel date should be within the next 120 days.
 You will receive your visa via email within 72 hours of completing the application.
 The process is fully online and you don`t need to visit an embassy.

 Is the India e-visa for multiple entries or а single entry?

 It depends on the type of visa, that you apply for.
 Indian e-Tourist and e-Business Visa are for double entry.
 The e-Medical Visa allows triple entry.
 All e-Visas allow 60 day stays from the date of arrival.

 Do I need to get a visa for my kids?